Abu Dhabi (United Arab Emirates) Flag Abu Dhabi (United Arab Emirates)

 Demonstrations and protests

-To protect yourself in periods of unrest:
+To protect yourself in case of unrest:

 • avoid all rallies and protests